syndesisio/syndesis/design-proposals/003-credentials.md

 There are two types of domain objects, differentiated by security: public data for UI and sensitive secrets for the backend.

-Credentials need to be combined or linked together with other credentialsm, this has merits when considering that OAuth credentials are partialy owned by the user and partialy owned by the system.
+Credentials need to be combined or linked together with other credentials, this has merits when considering that OAuth credentials are partialy owned by the user and partialy owned by the system.
 For example Syndesis owns non-public credentials (OAuth Client Secret, X.509 certificate and private key) and semi-public (OAuth Client ID), that need to be used during acquisition and in a running integration together with private credentials associated with the user (username, OAuth authorization token, OAuth refresh token).
 This makes for two credentials with two different security and lifecycle requirements.

-NOTE: Salesforce supports using x509 certificates for OAuth flow, and that should be prefered as the refreshing OAuth token can be performed within certificate's expiry i.e. not depending on the refresh token.
+NOTE: Salesforce supports using x509 certificates for OAuth flow, and that should be preferred as the refreshing OAuth token can be performed within certificate's expiry i.e. not depending on the refresh token.

 ### Credential view model